computationalgeography/lue/document/luepy/case_study/constant.rst

 by the application.
 Given a small time and space extent some value may not vary, but it may vary over larger time and space extents.
-Also, one application may not be sensitive to some value's variation, while another may required detailed information about the variation of the value through time and/or space.
+Also, one application may not be sensitive to some value's variation, while another may require detailed information about the variation of the value through time and/or space.

 An example of a value that is often considered constant is the standard